 1. DNI script on your website.
 One small snippet, takes about 10 minutes to install.
 Gibson runs on enterprise Australian call tracking infrastructure that integrates cleanly with Google Ads and major Australian ad platforms.

 2. Google Ads conversion action.
 Set up a conversion action of type “Phone calls, calls from a phone number on your website”.
-Configure the count rule — typically “one per click” for service businesses rather than “every”.
+Configure the count rule, typically “one per click” for service businesses rather than “every”.

 3. Offline conversion upload.
 Either via direct API integration (preferred) or via a Google Ads-formatted CSV upload (simpler to start).
 This sends qualified calls back to Google Ads attributed to the original click ID.

-What you don't need
+What you do not need

 You do not need to change your phone system.
-Tracked numbers ring through to your existing line — no hardware, no porting, no service interruption.
+Tracked numbers ring through to your existing line.
+No hardware, no porting, no service interruption.

 You do not need to redesign your website.
 The DNI script swaps the displayed number.
 The rest of the site is untouched.